- Car Rentals

 The temple covers an area of 7 acres and is built in Dravidian style.
 The temple is an exclusive combination .....

-At a distance of 4 km from Bangalore City Railway Station, Bangalore Place is situated in the heart of Bangalore city, near Sadashiv Nagar.
-This is one of the best places to visit in Bangalore city and among the top attractions you must include in Bangalore tour packages.
+At a distance of 4 km from Bangalore City Railway Station, Bangalore Palace is situated in the heart of Bangalore city, near Sadashiv Nagar.
+This is one of the best places of heritage in Karnataka, and among the top attractions you must include in Bangalore tour packages.

-During a visit to England, Chamaraja Wodeyar was inspired by the Windsor Castle in London and along similar lines he built this palace in Tudor style.
-The Palace is famous for its elegantly carved woodwork.
-The interiors have awesome floral motifs, cornices, mouldings and relief paintings on its ceilings.
-Gothic windows, fortified .....
+During a visit to England, Chamaraja Wodeyar was inspired by the Windsor Castle in London and along similar lines, he built this palace in .....

 At a distance of 3 km from Bangalore City Railway Station, Tipu Sultan's Palace or Tipu's Summer Palace is situated near the Tipu's Fort at Albert Victor Road.
 This palace stands as one of the notable Islamic buildings and an important landmark in the city of Bangalore.
 This was used as a summer retreat by the Sultan, who lovingly called it the Rash-e-Jannat meaning Envy of Haven.